 - Women Entrepreneurship

-The project “Enhancement of the Business Environment in the Southern Mediterranean” (EBESM) is a regional action funded by the European Union, with an overall budget of 3M€, running from January 2014 to November 2017.
+The “Enhancement of the Business Environment in the Southern Mediterranean” (EBESM) is a regional project funded by the European Union, with an overall budget of 3M€, running from January 2014 to December 2017.
 The project is implemented by GIZ in partnership with Eurecna.

 EBESM is a partnership between the European Union (EU) and the countries of the South European Neighbourhood (ENP-South) region, namely, Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria and Tunisia.
 (1)